Symposium: Moving Borders — Tibet in Interaction With its NeighborsVIEW EVENT DETAILS

 In conjunction with the exhibition Unknown Tibet: The Tucci Expeditions and Buddhist Painting through May 20, 2018.

-Co-organized with the International Center for Buddhist Studies, Renmin University of China
+Co-organized by Asia Society and the International Center for Buddhist Studies, Renmin University of China with generous support from Christie’s and John and Berthe Ford.

 725 Park Avenue at 70th Street